AradD7/React-Knucklebones/README.md

 # Silly Mini Games - Frontend

 This is the frontend of [Silly Mini Games](https://www.sillyminigames.com) written in React.
-Silly Mini Games is a game hub to play fun, simple, and lesser-known mini games with your friends!
-Currently only the game of Knucklebones is available, but more games are coming.
-Knucklebones is inspired by the dice game in the video game Cult of The Lamb.
+Silly Mini Games is a game hub to play lesser-known mini games with your friends or against AI!
+Currently supports Knucklebones, a dice game from the video game Cult of The Lamb, with more games planned.

 ## Motivation